 An interviewer-administered questionnaire was used for data collection.
-Information relating to sociodemographic factors and the timing of daily routines (bedtime, wake-up and mealtime) was obtained. time.
-Bodyweight, height. and waist circumference were measured using standard protocols (WHO, 2017) and all these measurements were conducted by a trained staff member.
+Information relating to sociodemographic factors and the timing of daily routines (bedtime, wake-up mealtime) was time, and obtained.
+Bodyweight, height, and waist circumference were measured using standard protocols (WHO, 2017) and all these measurements were conducted by a trained staff member.
 Height was taken to the nearest 0.1 cm using a calibrated stadiometer (SECA GmbH & Co.
 KG, Hamburg, Germany).
 Body weight was measured to the nearest 0.1 kg using a calibrated digital weighing scale (SECA GmbH & Co.
 KG, Hamburg, Germany).
 The standard formula, weight (kg) divided by height (m^2) , was used to calculate the body mass index (BMI), and cut-offs were presented as recommended by WHO experts for Asian populations (WHO, 2004).
 Waist circumference was measured to the nearest 0.1 cm using a measuring tape.